NCAR/climate-primer-water/doc/ch5_attribution.rst

-attribution of observed changes is not possible without some kind of model of the relationship between external climate drivers and observable variables given that we cannot observe a world in which either anthropogenic or natural forcing is absent.
-Such models may be very simple (e.g. a set of statistical assumptions) or very complex (e.g. coupled Earth System Model), and that it is not necessary (or possible) for them to be correct in all respects, but they must provide a physically consistent representation of processes and scales relevant to the attribution problem in question.
+attribution of observed changes is not possible without some kind of model of the relationship between external climate drivers and observable variables given that we cannot observe a world in which neither anthropogenic or natural forcing exist.
+Such models may be very simple (e.g., a set of statistical assumptions) or very complex (e.g., coupled Earth System Model), and that it is not necessary (or possible) for them to be correct in all respects, but they must provide a physically consistent representation of processes and scales relevant to the attribution problem in question.